Laparoscopic inguinal hernia repair is often referred to as “minimally invasive”.

 - There is the risk of major organ damage – blood vessel, bowel and bladder

 * How much is “a lot”? – I think you want your surgeon have to have carried out at least 500 laparoscopic hernia repairs.
-I know if I was having one of these operations I would want my surgeon to have carried out over 1,000.
+I know if I was having one of these operations I would want my surgeon to have carried out that sort of number.
 See d) below.

 Situations when laparoscopic inguinal hernia repair is a good option